Historians: Read Tag List

 These considerations pertain to obtaining a list of PI Point names from PI Data Archive.

-- The Intelligence Hub PI Connection PI Point-related Inputs do allow specific points to be specified.
+- The Intelligence Hub PI Connection PI Point-related Inputs allow specific PI Points to be used as a Reference.

-- The Reference is a list of comma-separated PI Point names.
+- An Input Reference is an array PI Point names.

 - It is typically best to use the PI Connection Point Browse Input Type to obtain the list of PI Points to use in the downstream Connection Input Reference.